swift-nav/swiftnav-ros2/README.md

 ### Topic Publication
 Topic publication depends on `timestamp_source_gnss` setting flag in the configuration file:
-- True: the topic is published upon receiving SBP `UTC TIME` and `POS LLH COV` messages with the same TOW.
+- `True`: the topic is published upon receiving SBP `UTC TIME` and `POS LLH COV` messages with the same TOW.
 The topic timestamp contains the UTC time reported by the GNSS receiver.
 If the UTC time is not available the current platform time is reported.
-- False: the topic is published upon receiving SBP `POS LLH COV` message.
+- `False`: the topic is published upon receiving SBP `POS LLH COV` message.
 The topic timestamp contains the current platform time.

 ### Topic Fields
 | ROS2 Message Field | SBP Message Data Source | Notes |